-This 90-hour program is designed to prepare students for entry-level employment in the growing and exciting travel/tourism industry.
+This 450-hour program is designed to prepare students for entry-level employment in the growing and exciting travel/tourism industry.
 Students will gain experience on an IBM PC simulated system in how to make reservations for flights, hotels, tours and cruises.
 The course will cover essential topics such as travel agency office operations, tour sales, ticketing, geography and accounting.
-For information call 766-5563.
-Students must complete both courses to receive a certificate.
+Students are required by the state of Florida to take the TABE test and score at or above the ninth grade level prior to enrollment or during the first week of class.
+Students with no keyboard experience will be required to complete a self-study keyboard program by the end of the first term.
+For information call 7665563.
+Students must complete all six courses to receive a certificate.